- Fall Conference

 Yes.
-A form will be made available soon after the awards ceremony in May for use in ordering one or more duplicates of a trophy from this year's contest.
-The cost of the duplicate awards will be included on the order form.
-Pricing is determined by the cost of the trophy plus the cost of shipping it to you.
+A duplicate trophy order form will be made available soon after the awards ceremony in May.
+The cost of the duplicate awards will be stated on the order form.

-The Minnesota Association of Community Telecommunications Administrators is title sponsor for the video portion of this year's Northern Lights Awards.
+Once again in 2019, we are pleased to acknowledge Minnesota Association of Community Telecommunications Administrators as sponsor of the video portion of the Northern Lights Awards.